Beyond the Training Data: Confidence-Guided Mixing of Parameterizations in a Hybrid AI-Climate Model: Results

 Panel (a) of \Cref{fig:convective_precip_cwv_lts_abslat} reveals that the curves show comparable behaviors, especially among all mixed models, similarly to panels (b) and (c).
 Notably, the mixed models and the Tiedtke show a sharp pickup of precipitation around \qtyrange{50}{60}{\milli\meter} globally, similar to the critical value of \qty{66}{\milli\meter} reported for tropical environments in \citeA{holloway_moisture_2009}.
 The Tiedtke scheme robustly shows the lowest precipitation values for all CWV conditions, consistent with \Cref{fig:precipitation_zonal_and_extremes} (b).
 In contrast, the pure ML model exhibits relatively low precipitation for low CWV but high precipitation for mid-level CWV values.
 For very high CWV values, the schemes show slightly different behavior, although it is notable that this region contains very few samples.
 The decreasing ML model confidence (hence increasing $\lambda$) observed as CWV is increased therefore results from both the scarcity of training samples and the large inherent variability associated with convective processes in this region of the CWV space \cite{jones_global_2004,sukovich_extreme_2014,bretherton_relationships_2004}.

 In panel (b) of \Cref{fig:convective_precip_cwv_lts_abslat}, the mixed models vary more smoothly with LTS than either Tiedtke or the pure ML models, which show discontinuities.
 Tiedtke also shuts down convection quickly at high LTS, likely missing cases where large-scale forcing (e.g., mesoscale convective systems or at higher latitudes) can trigger convection under relatively stable conditions.
 This helps explain why mixed schemes that place more weight on the ML component at high latitudes perform best, e.g., the 10–60 mixed model depicted in \Cref{fig:mlweight_spatial_distribution}.
-As expected, convective precipitation generally increases with decreasing stability (decreasing LTS).
+As expected, convective precipitation generally increases with decreasing dry stability (decreasing LTS).
 The Tiedtke scheme shows a sudden decrease in precipitation for very low LTS values, although it is worth noting that this region contains very few samples.
-The ML weight, i.e. $\langle\lambda\rangle$, of the models initially exhibits a modest increase (or even a slight decrease) as stability increases, but then rises more sharply until an LTS of \qty{25}{\kelvin} is reached, after which it levels off and remains almost constant close to 1 under more stable conditions.
+The ML weight, i.e. $\langle\lambda\rangle$, of the models initially exhibits a modest increase (or even a slight decrease) as dry stability increases, but then rises more sharply until an LTS of \qty{25}{\kelvin} is reached, after which it levels off and remains almost constant close to 1 under more stable conditions.
 This trend is reasonable because convective precipitation is expected to be low under very stable atmospheric conditions and more intense and difficult to predict for unstable environments.
+Notably, the mixed models predict higher precipitation rates than both the Tiedtke and the Pure ML model.
+One reason for this counterintuitive behavior is that the Pure ML model is different from the one used in the mixed models since it is trained with PINN weight $\alpha=0$.
+Another aspect is that due to the coupling with different schemes, the coupled model (potentially) runs in different dynamical regimes, and we only condition on LTS here without fixing any other variable in the analysis.
+As a consequence one cannot expect the model to ``interpolate'' between the behavior of the Pure ML model and the Tiedtke scheme for these kinds of emergent statistics.

 The convective precipitation decreases with increasing latitude (Panel (c)), as expected.
 In contrast, the ML weight increases with absolute latitude, reaching values close to 1 for latitudes exceeding \qty{80}{\degree}, consistent with the patterns observed in \Cref{fig:mlweight_spatial_distribution}.
 Similarly to Panel (a), the Tiedtke scheme demonstrates the lowest convective precipitation for almost all data points while the pure ML model and also the mixed models, predict relatively high values overall.